romkatv/archive/README.md

 Archive
 =======

-Provides functions to create, list, and extract archives.
+Create, list, and extract archives.

-Functions
+Commands
 ---------

   - `archive` creates an archive based on the provided archive name.